Seven Lions

 Jeff Montalvo (born March 31, 1987), known professionally as Seven Lions, is an American DJ, record producer, instrumentalist and remixer from Santa Barbara, California.
 Active musically since 2010, his music combines styles as diverse as trance, melodic dubstep, drum and bass, glitch hop, and electro house.
 He has released eight EPs, multiple singles, and official remixes for record labels such as Casablanca Records, Owsla, Viper Recordings, Anjunabeats, Republic Records and Monstercat.

 His second EP Days to Come was mentioned by Vibe Magazine as one of their Top Electronic Albums of 2012, and it peaked at No. 10 on the Billboard Dance/Electronic Albums chart.
 His next EP, Worlds Apart, charted at No. 76 on The Billboard 200, and the EP's track "Don't Leave" with Ellie Goulding entered the UK Singles Chart in 2014.
 He tours regularly in the United States, and since 2012 has performed at festivals such as SXSW, Ultra Music Festival, Electric Daisy Carnival, Electric Zoo, and Camp Bisco.
 He was nominated for America's Best DJ, a competition held by DJ Times, in 2014.
+In 2018, Seven Lions founded Ophelia Records, an independent record label that releases various electronic dance music, including dubstep, psytrance, drum & bass, and melodic bass.

 Early life and education

-Jeff Montalvo was born on March 31, 1987 in Santa Barbara, California.
+Jeff Montalvo was born on March 31, 1987, in Santa Barbara, California.
 His interest in music production began at the age of 7, when his father came home with a Macintosh and keyboard.
 He also grew up playing bass and guitar, and after playing drums for several metal and punk-inclined bands, he eventually segued into electronic music production.
 Montalvo explains that accessibility was his initial reason for the shift, "because I got tired of waiting for my band all the time - I wanted to just start making music so I started composing electronic music by myself."
 After a friend gave him the Fruity Loops digital audio workstation, he started learning production.

 In college, he developed an interest in the genre of trance after being handed an old Tiësto CD.
 At age twenty, he attended his first rave in 2007, which inspired him to focus on producing trance himself.
 Around 2010, he began releasing music under the moniker Seven Lions, mixing industrial drum beats with multiple genres.
 The name Seven Lions comes from a fantasy book called Latro in the Mist by Gene Wolfe, who he names as his favorite author.
 Seven Lions is a character in the book.